tendermint/fundraising/x/fundraising/spec/04_messages.md

 // MsgCancelFundraising defines a SDK message for cancelling an auction type MsgCancelFundraising struct {
-	Auctioneer string // the account that is in charge of the auction Id 	 	   uint64 // id of the auction
+	Auctioneer string // the account that is in charge of the auction AuctionId  uint64 // id of the auction
 }
 ```